 Never left NCP, will always be with the party: Ajit Pawar

-Mumbai, Nov 27: NCP leader Ajit Pawar, who sided with the Bharatiya Janata Party to form a short-lived government in Maharashtra, on Wednesday said he had never left the party and there is no reason "to create" confusion about it.
+Mumbai, Nov 27: NCP leader Ajit Pawar, who sided with the Bharatiya Janata Party (BJP) to form a short-lived government in Maharashtra, on Wednesday said he had never left the party and there is no reason "to create" confusion about it.

 "I have nothing to say (right now), I will speak at the right time.
 I had said earlier also, I am in the NCP and I will remain in the NCP.
-There is no reason to create confusion," Ajit Pawar told reporters at the swearing-inceremony of Maharashtra MLA's.
+There is no reason to create confusion," Ajit Pawar told reporters at the swearing-in ceremony of Maharashtra MLA's.

 Sharad Pawar's daughter Supriya Sule welcomed her cousin Ajit Pawar with a warm hug ahead of Wednesday's session.